- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 - Trade association or professional body membership fees and subscriptions. e.g. BDA

-- Accountancy fees for preparing your accounts.
+- Accountancy fees for preparing your accounts only.
 Your tax return cost can also be included, provided your only income is as a self-employed associate dentist.
+Fee protection cover for tax investigations is not tax-deductible

 - Legal or consultancy costs related to a practice or patient dispute.